 Trains to Karlstejn leave every 30 minutes from Praha Hlavni Nadrazi.
-The journey only takes 40 minutes, making it one of the quickest and easiest Prague day trips.
+The journey only takes 40 minutes, making it one of the quickest and easiest Prague side excursions.
 From the station, bank on an additional 40-minute walk to the castle over slightly strenuous terrain.

-Barely close enough to the Czech capital cling onto this list, a day trip from Prague to Cesky Krumlov will leave you as enchanted as any.
+Barely close enough to the Czech capital cling onto this list, Cesky Krumlov will leave you as enchanted as any destination in the area.
 Once a hidden Bohemian gem embracing snaky bends of the Vltava, the evermore-popular Cesky Krumlov is hardly the secret it once was.

 Cesky Krumlov is now one of the top places to visit in Czech Republic.
 And while the crowds don’t approach Prague-like proportions, the small town centre is crammed enough that you’ll need a little patience to get through the day.

 Start off your exploration at Cesky Krumlov Castle.
 Walking through the castle grounds, sucking in delectable panoramas of Cesky Krumlov’s town centre, is free.
 Cough up 50Kč to plow up the castle tower for even bigger views of town.
 A proper sizing up of the castle will take well over an hour, especially if you pay to tour the interiors including the Castle Baroque Theatre.